 - PHIL-104 (Ethics) – an appropriate 3-credit course with content reflective of Ethics

 - Intensive Writing (W) – an appropriate 3-credit course that fulfills the learning objectives related to intensive writing

 - Quantitative Reasoning Distribution – an appropriate 3-credit quantitative literacy course

-- SBU-101 a 2-credit requirement; all transfer students will be required to take a version of this
+- BONA-101 a 3-credit requirement; all transfer students will be required to take a version of this

 All students who transferred to St. Bonaventure University must take THFS-101: The Way of Francis and Clare (unless they transfer an equivalent course from a Franciscan Institution).

-Students who have earned an Associate in Arts or Associate in Science Degree will be considered to have satisfied the following requirements of the General Education Requirement:
+Students who have earned an Associate in Arts or Associate in Science Degree or Associate in Applied Science in Nursing Degree will be considered to have satisfied the following requirements of the General Education Requirement:

 |Required specific courses|